 - Toss in the noodles and serve warm topped with peanuts and fresh lime juice, if desired.

 To make everything easy for younger toddlers to eat, snip the noodles and vegetables with kitchen shears into smaller pieces.
-This is quick and efficient and helps to prevent noodles from getting stuck in little mouths.

 Cut the vegetables to similar sizes to help them cook at the same rate.